Create custom fields in a Log Analytics workspace in Azure Monitor

 There are two ways to remove a custom field.
 The first is the Remove option for each field when viewing the complete list as described above.
 The other method is to retrieve a record and click the button to the left of the field.
 The menu will have an option to remove the custom field.

 The following section walks through a complete example of creating a custom field.
 This example extracts the service name in Windows events that indicate a service changing state.
-This relies on events created by Service Control Manager in the System log on Windows computers.
+This relies on events created by Service Control Manager during system startup on Windows computers.
 If you want to follow this example, you must be collecting Information events for the System log.

 We enter the following query to return all events from Service Control Manager that have an Event ID of 7036 which is the event that indicates a service starting or stopping.

-We then select any record with event ID 7036.
+We then select and expand any record with event ID 7036.

 The Field Extraction Wizard is opened, and the EventLog and EventID fields are selected in the Main Example column.
 This indicates that the custom field will be defined for events from the System log with an event ID of 7036.
 This is sufficient so we don’t need to select any other fields.

 We see that the service name is identified properly for some records but not for others.
 The Search Results show that part of the name for the WMI Performance Adapter wasn’t selected.
-The Summary shows that four records with DPRMA service incorrectly included an extra word, and two records identified Modules Installer instead of Windows Modules Installer.
+The Summary shows that one record identified Modules Installer instead of Windows Modules Installer.

 We start with the WMI Performance Adapter record.
 We click its edit icon and then Modify this highlight.